Bob Lay: Biography

 Lay grew up in the suburb of Glebe in Sydney and as a youth played rugby, competing in first grade for Randwick Rugby Club.
 His career there included a premiership, and he also represented New South Wales, twice.

 He joined Western Suburbs Amateur Athletics Club in 1960 at the age of 16.
 Two years later, at the age of 18, Lay represented Australia in three events at the 1962 British Empire and Commonwealth Games held in Perth.
-Here he competed in the 100 yards, 200 yards, and 4 X 110 yards relay.
+He competed in the 100 yards, 200 yards, and 4 X 110 yards relay.
 In 1964, he represented Australia in the 100 metres at the Tokyo Olympics, making the semi-final.

 Lay held multiple records and titles over his athletic career, including the national record for the 100 yards at 9.2 seconds.

 He was also a member of the 4 X 100-yard relay team that broke the world record in 1964.
 A plaque acknowledging this is in the pavement surrounding the warmup track at the Homebush stadium where the Sydney 2000 Olympics were held.

 Lay retired at the end of 1968.
 He was Australian champion for the 100 yards in 1963, 1964 and 1965.
 In addition, he was the New South Wales 100 yards champion in 1963, 1964, 1965, 1967, and 1968, and the NSW 200 yards champion in 1963, 1964, 1966, 1967, and 1968.

-After retiring from competition, Lay began hus work helping the community.
+After retiring from competition, Lay began his work helping the community.
 This career spanned 50 years, working as an executive in both sporting and business organisations.

 He volunteered as a firefighter for the Glenbrook/Lapstone fire brigade in the Blue Mountains, where he helped put out the 1968 fires that burned parts of the Mountains.

 In December 1968, Lay had a son, Graeme, with wife Helen.

 In 1969, Lay and his family moved to Darwin, where he co-founded Little Athletics, was on the YMCA board, became President and coach of the Darwin Athletics Club and member of the Jaycees Community Group.
 During his few years in Darwin, Lay and wife Helen also had to more sons, Darren and Andrew.